rei-2/Amalgam/DESIGN.md

 ### 7. Hooking Mechanism

 Amalgam uses a hooking mechanism to intercept and modify the game's original functions.
-This is a critical part of the cheat's architecture, allowing it to alter game behavior at runtime.
+This is a critical part of the program's architecture, allowing it to alter game behavior at runtime.
 The core of this system is the `CHooks` class.

 #### 7.1.
 The `CHooks` Class

-The `CHooks` class, defined in `Hooks.h` [Hooks.h:50-63](Amalgam/src/Utils/Hooks/Hooks.h), is responsible for managing all the hooks within the cheat.
+The `CHooks` class, defined in `Hooks.h` [Hooks.h:50-63](Amalgam/src/Utils/Hooks/Hooks.h), is responsible for managing all the hooks within the program.
 It provides a centralized way to initialize, unload, and manage the hooked functions.

 *   **`Initialize()`**: This method is responsible for setting up all the hooks.
 It uses the MinHook library to create and enable hooks on various game functions.
-*   **`Unload()`**: This method safely removes all the hooks and restores the original game functions, ensuring that the game returns to its normal state when the cheat is unloaded.
+*   **`Unload()`**: This method safely removes all the hooks and restores the original game functions, ensuring that the game returns to its normal state when the program is unloaded.

 #### 7.2.
 Hooked Functions

 Amalgam hooks several key game functions to implement its features.
-Each hook directs the game's execution flow to a custom function within the cheat's code, which can then modify data or behavior before calling the original function.
+Each hook directs the game's execution flow to a custom function within the program's code, which can then modify data or behavior before calling the original function.
 Some of the important hooked functions include:

 *   **`CreateMove`**: Hooked to implement features like Aimbot, Triggerbot, and Backtrack.
-The hook allows the cheat to modify the user's command (`CUserCmd`) before it is processed by the server.
+The hook allows the program to modify the user's command (`CUserCmd`) before it is processed by the server.
 *   **`PaintTraverse`**: Hooked to draw visuals on the screen, such as ESP and the user interface.
 This function is called every frame, providing a canvas for rendering custom elements.
 *   **`FrameStageNotify`**: Hooked to perform actions at different stages of the frame rendering process.
 This is used for features like Chams and third-person view.
 *   **`WndProc`**: Hooked to capture keyboard and mouse input.
 This is essential for the menu's functionality and for handling key presses that toggle features.

 ### 8. User Interface

 The user interface (UI) of Amalgam is built using the **ImGui** library.
-It provides a menu that allows the user to configure all the features of the cheat in real-time.
+It provides a menu that allows the user to configure all the features of the program in real-time.

 *   **Menu**: The main menu provides a graphical interface for toggling features and adjusting their settings.
 It is rendered within the game's context, allowing for seamless interaction.
 *   **Input Handling**: The UI handles mouse and keyboard input to navigate the menu, change settings, and interact with UI elements like buttons, sliders, and checkboxes.
 This is managed through the `WndProc` hook.